-Outputs include the additional annual capital needs for the 26 regions and three end-use sectors.
+Demand model outputs include the additional annual capital needs for each region and end-use sector.
 The impact of the energy savings on consumers' bills is also analysed.
 The sectoral end-user prices (including taxes) have been used to assess the overall impact of the policies on consumers over time.
 The results also include the impact on main importing countries.